 Source: Unsplash – Photography Lesson

-This is a great time to let me know your background and past photography experiences.
+This is a great time to share your background and past photography experience.

-For example, are you new to photography, refreshing an old interest before heading off on holidays, or wanting to advance your skills levels to professional?
+For example, are you new to photography, refreshing an old interest before heading off on holidays, or wanting to advance your skill levels to a professional level?

 1: Let’s start with some…